 Vehicle Service Road (VSR): Vehicle service roads are painted white lines or zipper pattern (Figure 8) on the apron areas around the concourse buildings and the air cargo buildings.
-Vehicles are required to drive within the VSR as much as practical; driving through gate areas, whether or not they are occupied, is strictly prohibited.
+Vehicles are required to drive within the VSR as much as practical; driving through gate areas, whether or not they are occupied, is prohibited.

-Vendor Deliveries: Airlines and Tenants are not only responsible for their escorts, but are required to make sure their vendors are properly abiding by our Airport Rules and Regulations - this includes abiding by the respective speed limits and closing of doors (including the roll up doors at Concourse B) behind them.
-Also, parking on Airside is on a first come, first serve basis and must not impede on Airline or Airside Operations.
-Please also visit the Vendor Deliveries in Section 6: Airport Security.
+Vendor Deliveries: Airlines and Tenants are responsible for their escorts and are required to make sure their vendors are properly abiding by our Airport Rules and Regulations - this includes abiding by the respective speed limits and closing of doors (including the roll up doors at Concourse B) behind them.
+Deliveries and parking on Airside is on a first come, first serve basis which may change suddenly, at the sole discretion of the Airport Director, due to construction, constraints and/or weather.
+When parking, you must not impede on Airline or Airside Operations.
+Please also refer to section 2.4 Airside Parking/Storage and Vendor Deliveries in Section 4.2: Airport Security.

-The following high profile vehicles are too high or too large to drive under the breezeways of the concourses or APM guideway (Figures 7 - 10) and are to be driven in the drive lanes around the concourses:
+The following high-profile vehicles are too high or too large to drive under the breezeways of the concourses or APM guideway (Figures 7 - 10) and are to be driven in the drive lanes around the concourses:

-- Aircraft fuel trucks, large Airport emergency vehicles, buses and maintenance vehicles/equipment. - Off-Airport emergency equipment. - · Aircraft catering and servicing trucks. - Any other large vehicles/equipment operated by Airport tenants, vendors, or construction companies. - Vehicles over the height of 8'2" cannot drive under the APM guideway or Concourse A.
+- Aircraft fuel trucks, large Airport emergency vehicles, buses and maintenance vehicles/equipment. - Off-Airport emergency equipment. - Aircraft catering and servicing trucks. - Any other large vehicles/equipment operated by Airport tenants, vendors, or construction companies. - Vehicles over the height of 8'2" cannot drive under the APM guideway or Concourse A.